Harvey Weinstein: California conviction

 On July 20, 2021, Weinstein was flown to Los Angeles and taken to the Twin Towers Correctional Facility.
 The trial in Los Angeles commenced in October 2022.
 Weinstein was charged with 11 counts of rape, forcible oral copulation and sexual battery, stemming from alleged acts between 2004 and 2013.
 He was found guilty of three of seven charges (four of the initial 11 charges were dropped) on December 19, 2022.
 Convictions included charges of rape, forced oral copulation and third-degree sexual misconduct.
 On February 23, 2023, Weinstein was sentenced to 16 years in prison for these convictions.
 His sentence in California prisons must be served separately from (i.e., consecutively to rather than concurrently to) his time served in New York.
 Weinstein is appealing the Los Angeles conviction.
 On April 11, 2023, Weinstein was extradited from California and back to upstate New York's Mohawk Correctional Facility.
-After the New York convictions were overturned in April 2024, and plans were made to retry him in New York City, Weinstein was transferred back to Riker's Island prison.
+After the New York convictions were overturned in April 2024, and plans were made to retry him in New York City, Weinstein was transferred back to Rikers Island prison.

 On June 8, 2022, Weinstein was formally charged by the Metropolitan Police with two counts of indecent assault against a woman in London between July 31 and August 31, 1996.

 On July 9, 2024, New York prosecutors announced an investigation was underway for additional claims against Weinstein for sexual assault, including for claims that fall within the state's statute of limitations, though no indictment was immediately sent to the grand jury.